Tariff changes and de minimis trade rules are the most direct policy levers affecting consumer discretionary stocks right now.

 Executive orders currently affecting consumer discretionary sector stocks, ranked by market impact.

-The executive order may increase compliance costs and operational risks for Consumer Discretionary retailers like Amazon and CVS through enhanced security and public safety requirements.
+The executive order may increase compliance costs and operational risks for Consumer Discretionary retailers like Amazon and Google through enhanced security and public safety requirements.